Delta Air Lines Careers

 - At least 23 years of age

-- Graduate of a four-year degree program from a college or university accredited by a U.S. Dept. of Education recognized accrediting organization
+- Graduate of a four-year degree program from a college or university accredited by a U.S. Dept. of Education recognized accrediting organization (not required, but preferred)

 - Degrees obtained from a non-U.S. institution must be evaluated for equivalency to U.S. degrees by a member organization of the National Association of Credential Evaluation Services (NACES)

 - Current passport or other travel documents that allow the bearer to freely exit and re-enter the U.S. (multiple reentry status)